michaelnetbiz/soup-heads/content/privacy/index.md

     Michaelnet has instituted security measures on this Site to protect the loss, misuse and alteration of your PII and other information that is under our control.
 To the best extent possible, specifically, (i) our network and database are highly secure; (ii) only authorized employees have access to contact data; (iii) all employees are educated on our privacy policies; (iv) all employees agree to adhere to our privacy policies as a condition of employment; (v) our network and database are password protected and are behind both a firewall and proxy server to ensure security; (vi) our web security is under on-going scrutiny and review to ensure that it meets the highest standards; and (vii) collected information is never shared with non-interested third parties.

-    When using chat rooms and discussion forums on our Site (if they become/are available), we strongly advise you to remember that your communications with other users in ‘public’ chat rooms and forums are not private.
+    When using chat rooms and discussion forums on our Site (if they become/are available), we strongly advise you to remember that your communications with other users in 'public' chat rooms and forums are not private.
 To this end, you should not divulge your PII to anyone (especially credit card, personal home address, phone number, etc.) in a chat room or forum.
 If you choose to share such information, you do so at your own peril.

     When using chat rooms and discussion forums on our Site (if they become/are available), we strongly advise you to immediately flag or report any and all abusive behavior or language by other users.
 Michaelnet has a zero tolerance policy for abusive or otherwise threatening language.
 Moreover, please report or flag anyone who asks you or continues to ask you for your PII because it could be a scam or someone who wishes to cause harm.
 We take such reports very seriously and will investigate your concerns to the best of our ability in a reasonably timely manner.